Asia

 1797 - Printed by W. Bulmer and Co. for G, London - First Edition

-A clean and exquisitely bound set of this cornerstone of China related travel literature, together with the magnificent Elephant Folio Atlas showing forty-four engraved maps and plates (mainly after Alexander), of which one is folding and six are double-page.
+A majestic set of this cornerstone of China related travel literature in contemporary bindings, together with the magnificent Elephant Folio Atlas showing forty-four engraved maps and plates (mainly after Alexander, of which one is folding and six are double-page.

 ‘An account of the first British embassy to China, under Lord Macartney.
 Great Britain was anxious to establish formal diplomatic relations with China and thus open the way for unimpeded trade relations, but centuries of Chinese reserve and self-sufficiency presented a formidable obstacle to the embassy, and the Chinese emperor effectually resisted Lord Macartney’s arguments and gifts.
 The visit of the British embassy nonetheless resulted in this remarkable account of Chinese manners and customs at the close of the eighteenth century’ - The Hill Collection of Pacific Voyages.